Skip to content

 Task Labels

-On the testing task creation page, you can add labels in the top-left corner for the current task, enabling data linkage within the workspace through global labels.
-Added labels will be directly displayed in the list after saving.
-You can quickly find testing tasks under a specific label using the "Quick Filter > Labels" on the left.
+On the API test creation page, you can add Labels for the current task in the top-left corner to achieve data linkage within the workspace through global labels.
+Saved labels will be directly displayed in the list.
+You can quickly find API tests under specific labels via the "Quick Filter > Label" option on the left.

 Label Logic Supplement

-If the testing task node is set to node_name: South China-Guangzhou-China Telecom, and you add a custom label node_name: Self-built Nodes to the task, the custom label will be ignored and not written into the testing result attributes.
+If the API test node is set to node_name: South China-Guangzhou-China Telecom, and you add a custom label node_name: Self-built Nodes to the task, the custom label will be ignored and not written into the API test result attributes.

 Feedback